ziprandom/graphql-crystal/README.md

 ## Parser Performance

-The parser has been implemented using my [crystal language toolkit](https://github.com/ziprandom/cltk) and does not have optimal performance atm.
+The parser has been implemented using my [crystal language toolkit](https://github.com/ziprandom/cltk) and is significantly slower than the c implementation for larger schema strings while performing ok on smaller query strings.
+See [benchmark/compare_benchmarks.cr](benchmark/compare_benchmarks.cr) for the strings used in the test.

 To compare the performance of the Parser with [facebooks GraphQL parser](https://github.com/graphql/libgraphqlparser) you need to have the library installed on your machine.
 Then run